 This week, we enter the long awaited analysis of Oscar Wilde, playwright, poet, novelist, and all around brilliant man.
 He was a well-known author when he was alive, and thrived in the artistic society of his time.
 He is remembered for his incredibly influential work even now.
 Many of his works are still taught in school, though they are often edited in an attempt to minimize the heavy queer themes (among them is the green carnation, which is theorized to symbolize a queer character).
 He is a well known and well liked historical figure even in the heterosexual community, but let’s look at what the heterosexual community did to him while he was still alive.

 These trials will be the focus of our article this week, and it all started with Oscar Wilde’s relationship with Lord Alfred Douglas.
-The conflict was found in the father of Lord Alfred Douglas, Eighth Marquess of Queensberry, who found out about the relationship.
+Conflict was found with the father of Lord Alfred Douglas, Eighth Marquess of Queensberry, who found out about the relationship.
 He began a campaign against Wilde, showing up at his house to berate him, going to the opening of The Importance of Being Earnest to harass Wilde, amongst other things.
-Though he was stopped quickly, he did not stop entirely.
-He went as far as threatening the to beat the owners of the places the couple frequented; turn the couple away, or be beaten.
+Though most of the harassment was stopped quickly, he did not stop entirely.
+He went as far as threatening the owners of places the couple frequented; turn the couple away, or be beaten.

-In the end, the straw that broke the camel’s back was a man a Wilde’s hotel.
-The man gave a note to a porter with accusations of Wilde’s sexual relationship.
+In the end, the straw that broke the camel’s back was a man at Wilde’s hotel.
+The man gave a note to a porter with accusations of Wilde’s sexual relationships.
 Wilde was the one to initiate the first trial, charging Queensberry with criminal libel.
 For a while, the trial went well for Wilde.
-There was no question that Queensberry had done what Wilde had claimed; the point of contention was whether the claims Queensberry had made about Wilde were true because if they were, it wasn’t libel.
-So the first trial was to prove whether Oscar Wilde had ever participated in same sex relationships, as Queensberry had accused him.
+There was no question that Queensberry had done what Wilde had claimed; the point of contention was whether Queensberry's claims were true.
+If they were, it wasn’t libel.
+Therefore the first trial was to prove whether Oscar Wilde had ever participated in same-sex relationships, as Queensberry had accused him.

 After that moment, the trial was a clear loss.
 The witty comments he began the case with only dug his hole deeper, and as Queensberry was let off as innocent, Wilde was proven guilty.
 The only way to keep the charge of criminal libel from sticking was to prove that Queensberry had been telling the truth, and they did.
 At the time, sexual acts between men were still illegal in England, and though Wilde’s friends encouraged him to run away to France, the man went to his second trial as the defendant.

-Here is where I want to stop and clarify something.
+Here is where we want to stop and clarify something.
 There was an age difference between Oscar Wilde and Lord Alfred Douglas, but Douglas was not a boy.
 He was by no means underage, and their relationship was between two consenting adults.
 Unfortunately, at that time, there was an attitude that still exists now.
-There was an idea that same sex relationships consist of an older people seducing and corrupting youth.
-It is more than likely that much of this attitude was internalized in Wilde and many other people, so they believed the age difference was a part of what same sex relationships consisted.
-Many queer scholars and authors praised that connection, but there is a difference between same sex relationships and pedophilia.
+There was an idea that same-sex relationships consist of an older people seducing and corrupting youth.
+And this idea isn't completely baseless.
+Many times throughout history, when the attraction between men was institutionalized into a society, an age difference came along with it.
+It is more than likely that much of this attitude was internalized in Wilde and many other people, so they believed the age difference was a part of what same-sex relationships were.
+Many queer scholars and authors praised that connection, but there is a difference between same-sex relationships and pedophilia.

 The speech earned Wilde a hung jury, so he had a reprieve.
 Again his friends encouraged him to leave, and again he refused, saying he "did not want to be called a coward or a deserter."